You are here

 Your household income is 135% of the federal poverty level or less.

-If you have questions about how to apply, call The Department of Telecommunications and Cable Consumer Hotline: 1-800-392-6066.
+If you have questions about how to apply, call the MA Department of Telecommunications and Cable Consumer Hotline: 1-800-392-6066.

 Who does Lifeline count as part of my “household”?